jaantollander/Nonlinear-Optimization/Project 1/report.md

 | Memory (RAM) | 16 GiB |
 | Processor | Intel Core i5-7600K CPU @ 3.80GHz $\times$ 4 |

-Table: Computer details \label{fig:1}
+Table: Computer details. \label{table:1}

-The optimization methods were tested against four different functions.
-Each subsection describes the particular test function, plots the convergence of each optimization method and execution times of each optimization method tested against the function.
-Note, because Julia used just-in-time (JIT) compiler, Julia function are compiled on the first function call with that specific signature.
-Therefore, when timing Julia functions they need one warmup function call before the actual measurement.
-Details about the computer used for timing are listed in table \ref{fig:1}.
+We measured the performance of the optimization methods against four different functions.
+Each subsection describes the particular test function, plots the convergence of each optimization method, and execution times of each optimization method tested against the function.
+Note, because Julia used just-in-time (JIT) compiler, Julia compiles functions on the first function call with that specific signature.
+Therefore, when timing Julia-functions, they need one warmup function call before the actual measurement.
+We listed the details about the computer used for timing in table \ref{table:1}.

 The numerical paramater for the different optimization methods are set as follows:

-* $α_0$
+* $α_0=0.01$
-* $β_0$
+* $β_0=0.7$
-* $w$
+* $w=0.2$
 * $N=10000$
 * $a_0=0$
 * $b_0=10$
 * $λ_0=1$
 * $ϵ = 10^{-5}$

-In the results, the optimization methods are referred using notation *direction - stepsize*, for example, *Gradient - Golden* refers to Gradient method with Golden linesearch.
+In the results, we referred to the different optimization methods using notation *direction - stepsize*, for example, *Gradient - Golden* refers to the Gradient method with Golden line search.

 ## Function 1